klojang4j/klojang-templates/README.md

 ### Complex Structures

-The templates and the objects to populate them with can be arbitrarily complex.
+Nested templates really start to shine as the information you need to convey becomes more complex.
 Take, for example, the company-overview template again:

 ```
 This is an overview of our customers: